 Senior class rank will be determined by the student's weighted grade point average, including all courses that issue high school Carnegie credit.
-Co-valedictorians will be recognized if these students have earned the same grade point average.
+Co-valedictorians will be recognized if students have earned the same grade point average.
 If a co-valedictorian is recognized, there will also be a salutatorian.
 To be considered for valedictorian and salutatorian, the student must be enrolled at UVA for the last four (4) semesters of high school.
 This recognition does not prevent other honors from being bestowed.
-However, a student cannot have attended high school for more than eight (8) semesters.
+However, a student cannot have attended high school for more than eight (8) semesters to be considered for valedictorian and salutatorian.